L0Lmaker/DistributedSemanticAnalysis/README.md

 The project design document can be found in `project-design-document.md`.
 Although we haven't implemented the complete system, the prototype demonstrates the performance improvements of a distributed system over a centralized one.

+## Some Items that were not implemented
+1. GPT connection (to save on cost)
+2. Paxos consensus (currently there is a shared KV Store)
+3. Read-Repair (currently there is a shared KV Store)